Last Updated on 17/06/2020 by secretmoona

 Tokyo – Yokohama – Nikko – Kawagoe – Kamakura – Ehime prefecture

 - Tokyo – All Japan trips should included a full Tokyo itinerary.
-There are so many things to do there like watching a sumo tournament.
+There are so many things to do in the capital like watching a sumo tournament or going on a shopping spree.

 - Coasts of Kanagawa – Enoshima and Kamakura are two beautiful towns located on the Shōnan coast of Japan’s Kanagawa Prefecture.
 At less than an hour from Tokyo, Enoshima is the perfect destination for a day trip away from the hustle and bustle of the capital.